(Adopted May 2018)

 Medical

-- Encourage mental health service providers to include LGBTIQ+ status on client datasets to aid further research into mental illness among LGBTIQ+ individuals and successful interventions.
+- Require mental health service providers to include de-identified data on the LGBTIQA+ status on client datasets to aid further research into mental illness among LGBTIQA+ individuals and successful interventions.

-- Fund a state-wide LGBTIQ+ mental health promotion service, working closely with mainstream mental health services, to address the disproportionate incidences of mental health problems and suicide within the LGBTIQ+ community.
+- Fund a state-wide LGBTIQA+ mental health promotion service, working closely with mainstream mental health services, to address the disproportionate incidences of mental health problems and suicide within the LGBTIQA+ community.

 - Ensure that suitable counselling is readily available within the public health system to facilitate informed choices regarding gender presentation for transgender and intersex people.